-Analogously, a qualitative evaluation is performed to quantify the influences of the corrosion on the Tie-Rods performance based on the literature's detailed studies.

 Step 3: summary of priority and condition ratings

-The condition ratings can be defined after the weighting phase.
-This operation coincides with the third step of the summary of priority.
-The formulas of condition ratings are obtained by multiplying each criterion weight by the sub-criteria weight and adding the results, as in the standard AHP procedure.
-To this aim, three condition ratings are defined: Masonry Index (IM), Connection Index (IC) Wood Elements Index (IW).
+The condition ratings could be defined following the weighting phase.
+This operation relates to the third step of the summary of priority.
+The condition rating formulas were obtained by multiplying each criterion weight by the sub-criteria weight and subsequently summing the results, as in the standard AHP procedure.
+For this purpose, three condition ratings were defined: masonry index (IM), connection index (IC), and wood elements index (IW).

 Table 3.
-Connections, macro-criterion, and weights.
+Connections, macro-criteria, and weights.